open-telemetry/opentelemetry-collector-contrib/receiver/k8sobjectsreceiver/README.md

 ```

 Brief description of configuration properties:
+- `leader_election`: running in Kubernetes with leader election mode, this means that multiple instances are running, but only one is active at a time, and if it fails, another one is elected as leader and takes its place.
+  - `enabled` (default = `false`): whether run in leader election mode.
+  - `leader_election_id` (default = `opentelemetry-collector`): the identity name of holder.
 - `auth_type` (default = `serviceAccount`): Determines how to authenticate to
 the K8s API server.
 This can be one of `none` (for no auth), `serviceAccount`
 (to use the standard service account token provided to the agent pod), or